Department Chair & Visiting Assistant Professor - Ballet, Jazz, Performance Techniques

 - Webster Groves Main Campus, St. Louis, MO (WEBG)

-Maggi Dueker is a Visiting Professor and the Interim Chair of the Department of Dance at Webster University.
-She founded and is the Director of Webster's Summer Dance Intensives. her choreography has been performed by the Webster University Dance Ensemble, Convergence and for the American College Dance Festival, Dancing in the Streets and National Dance Day among others.
-Maggi is an MFA Candidate in Dance at the University of Wisconsin-Milwaukee and received her BFA in Dance from Webster (Summa cum laude).
-She performed professionally with Giordano Dance Chicago II, Royal Caribbean International, the MUNY and as a freelance performer with Melissa Thodos and Dancers and Chicago Arts Project.
+Maggi Dueker is a Visiting Assistant Professor and the Chair for the Department of Dance at Webster University.
+She founded and is the Director of Webster’s Summer Dance Intensives.
+Her choreography has been performed by the Webster University Dance Ensemble, Convergence, and at the University of Wisconsin-Milwaukee, American College Dance Festival, Dancing in the Streets, and National Dance Day among others.
+Maggi has an MFA in Dance from the University of Wisconsin-Milwaukee and received her BFA in Dance and BA in History from Webster (Summa cum laude).
+She performed professionally with Giordano Dance Chicago II, Royal Caribbean International, the MUNY and as a freelance performer with Melissa Thodos and Dancers and the Chicago Arts Project under the direction of Jay Franke.
 She has previously taught at Northwestern University, Giordano Dance Center and currently teaches for the Big Muddy Dance Company.
 For her work at Webster, Maggi has been nominated for the Kemper Excellence in Teaching Award.

 Adjunct Faculty, Acrobatics